ivoitovych/tt-metal/BERT_ACTION_PLAN.md

 ### Technical Risks

-**Risk 1**: Distributed training implementation is complex
-- **Mitigation**: Follow proven LLaMA/GPT-2 patterns closely
-- **Mitigation**: Start with 2-device TP, validate thoroughly before scaling
-- **Mitigation**: Test gradient correctness at each step

-**Risk 2**: Task head outputs don't match HuggingFace
+**Risk 1**: Task head outputs don't match HuggingFace
 - **Mitigation**: Layer-by-layer validation (proven approach from MHA fix)
 - **Mitigation**: Use test_bert_isolated_layer_validation.py pattern
 - **Mitigation**: Compare intermediate activations, not just final output
+- **Impact**: HIGH - Could block production use

+**Risk 2**: Fine-tuning convergence issues
+- **Mitigation**: Start with known-good hyperparameters from HuggingFace
+- **Mitigation**: Test on small datasets first (GLUE dev sets)
+- **Mitigation**: Implement proper LR schedulers early (warmup + decay)
+- **Impact**: MEDIUM - Can be debugged incrementally

 **Risk 3**: Memory usage exceeds expectations
 - **Mitigation**: Profile memory usage early and often
-- **Mitigation**: Implement gradient checkpointing (Task 3.2) if needed
+- **Mitigation**: Implement gradient checkpointing (Task 2.2) if needed
 - **Mitigation**: Use smaller batch sizes for testing
+- **Impact**: LOW - Can adjust batch size

 ### Resource Risks

 **Risk 4**: Timeline slips due to unforeseen complexity
-- **Mitigation**: Start with P0 (highest priority) and deliver incrementally
+- **Mitigation**: Start with P0 (task heads) - highest priority, client-driven
-- **Mitigation**: P1/P2 can be parallelized
+- **Mitigation**: P0 and P1 can be parallelized
+- **Mitigation**: P2 is optional for initial release
-- **Mitigation**: P3 is optional and can be deferred
+- **Mitigation**: P3 (distributed) explicitly deferred
+- **Impact**: LOW - Priorities are clear and aligned with client needs

-**Risk 5**: Lack of specialized knowledge (distributed training)
+**Risk 5**: Client requirements change
-- **Mitigation**: Study existing LLaMA/GPT-2 implementations first
-- **Mitigation**: Start with simpler TP before PP
+- **Mitigation**: Validate task heads with clients early (after P0)
-- **Mitigation**: Consult with team members who worked on GPT-2/LLaMA
+- **Mitigation**: Iterative development with frequent check-ins
+- **Mitigation**: Keep distributed training (P3) as future option
+- **Impact**: MEDIUM - Address through communication

 ---

 ## Decision Log

-### Decision 1: Prioritize Distributed Training Over Task Heads
+### Decision 1: Prioritize Task Heads Over Distributed Training ✅
-**Rationale**: BERT is the **only** TTML model without distributed training.
-This is a critical gap for the training-focused framework.
-Task heads, while useful, are optional extensions (GPT-2/LLaMA don't have them either).
+**Rationale**:
+- **Client needs drive priorities**: Clients requested BERT for production NLP tasks (classification, NER, QA), not distributed pre-training
+- **Hardware constraints**: No multi-device hardware currently available for distributed training
+- **BERT's purpose**: Unlike GPT-2/LLaMA (language modeling), BERT is specifically designed for fine-tuning on downstream tasks, making task heads more critical
+- **Practical impact**: Task heads enable 80% of use cases immediately, distributed training enables 0% (no hardware)

-### Decision 2: Follow LLaMA Patterns, Not GPT-2
+### Decision 2: Defer Distributed Training to P3 ⏸️
-**Rationale**: LLaMA is more mature (95% completeness) and has cleaner architecture than GPT-2's 3-tier system.
-BERT's attention mechanism is more similar to LLaMA's than GPT-2's.
+**Rationale**:
+- Not client-requested
+- Requires multi-device hardware (not available)
+- Can be added later following proven GPT-2/LLaMA patterns when needed
+- Core BERT functionality (65% complete) works fine on single device

 ### Decision 3: Implement 3 Task Heads, Not All 7
 **Rationale**: BertForSequenceClassification, BertForTokenClassification, and BertForQuestionAnswering cover 80% of use cases.
-The other 4 (MLM, NSP, PreTraining, MultipleChoice) are specialized and can be deferred to P3.
+The other 4 (MLM, NSP, PreTraining, MultipleChoice) are specialized and can be deferred to P2.

-### Decision 4: Training Utilities (P2) Can Run Parallel with Task Heads (P1)
+### Decision 4: Training Utilities (P1) Can Run Parallel with Task Heads (P0)
 **Rationale**: These are independent work streams.
-P2 improves training experience for ALL models (not just BERT), so can be done by a separate team member.
+P1 improves training experience for ALL models (not just BERT), so can be done by a separate team member.

-### Decision 5: Model Export (ONNX) is Low Priority
+### Decision 5: Follow LLaMA Patterns for Future Distributed Work
-**Rationale**: TTML is training-focused, not deployment-focused.
-Export is useful but not critical for the 90% completeness target.
-Can be deferred to P3 or later.
+**Rationale**: When P3 (distributed training) is implemented, follow LLaMA patterns.
+LLaMA is more mature (95% completeness) and has cleaner architecture than GPT-2's 3-tier system.

+### Decision 6: Target 85-90% Completeness (Not 100%)
+**Rationale**: 85-90% completeness with task heads + training utilities meets client needs.
+The remaining 10-15% (distributed training, exotic features) can be added incrementally when needed.

 ---